scottmudge/CBS-Log-Corruption-Extractor/README.md

 ## How to Use?

-First run `SFC /VerifyOnly` in an elevated command prompt to generate a CBS logfile in <WINDIR>/Logs/CBS/CBS.log.
+First run `SFC.exe /VerifyOnly` in an elevated command prompt to generate a CBS logfile in %WINDIR%/Logs/CBS/CBS.log.

 Then simply run `python CBSFind.py` which will then generate a cbs_finder.out.txt file containing only strings which show system file corruptions (a small portion of the total CBS.log file).